aelinadas/bookstore/README.md

 ---

-### INFRASTRUCTURE
+### INFRASTRUCTURE (IaaC)

-Using **Terraform**, infrastructure for hosting the web application on AWS is built.
+Infrastructure for hosting the web application on AWS is built using **Terraform**.
 Please find details regarding infrastructure in this [repository](https://github.com/aelinadas/aws-infrastructure).

 ---